pleabargain/EnglishHelpsYourCareer/idioms.md

 # Shrinking violet
 * A shrinking violet is a shy person who doesn't express their views and opinions.
 # Sick and tired
-* If you are sick and tired of something, it has been going on for a long time and you can no longer tolerate it.<br />
+* If you are sick and tired of something, it has been going on for a long time and you can no longer tolerate it.
 # Sick as a dog
 * If somebody's as sick as a dog, they throw up (=vomit) violently.
 # Sick as a parrot